BLavery/STM32F030F4P6-Arduino/README.md

       So a terminal can be used.
  - WireBB - a limited software I2C driver.
 1-byte data write only.
  - oledf103f4 - a basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display, using WireBB.
       So we can see some output.
+Derived out of Daniel Turton's OzOled project.

 Quality = hacked together, code not even tidied up yet.
 But they are working.
 Code size = comfortable in our tiny flash space.